openvinotoolkit/model_server/docs/python_support/reference.md

 In some cases, users may work with more complex types that are not listed above and model server also allows that.

 #### BYTES datatype
-If `datatype` "BYTES" is specified and data is located in bytes_contents field of input(for gRPC) or in JSON body(for REST) OVMS converts it to `pyovms.Tensor` buffer according to the format where every input is preceeded by four bytes of its size.
+If `datatype` "BYTES" is specified and data is located in bytes_contents field of input(for gRPC) or in JSON body(for REST) OVMS converts it to `pyovms.Tensor` buffer according to the format where every input is preceded by four bytes of its size.

 For example this gRPC request:
  bytes_content: [<240 byte element>, <1024 byte element>, <567 byte element>]